 Picking your winter wedding flowers and wedding florist is such a fun part of the wedding planning.
 From centrepieces, flower arches, bridal bouquet, bridesmaid flowers to top table statement flowers – there are many aspects to consider.

 Our in-house florist Maybelle offers a bespoke service with styling tailored to your brief.
 Should you wish to work with her, Maybelle will sit down with you to find out more about the type of wedding you are having and to go through your wedding flower ideas.

 With a ‘no two weddings are the same’ mentality, Maybelle is full of ideas and inspiration and creates the most beautiful wedding bouquets and wedding centrepieces to make your guests say ‘wow’.

-Below we’ve put together some key things to consider when choosing your flowers for your autumn or winter wedding.
+Below we’ve put together some key things to consider when choosing your autumn or winter wedding flowers.

 So what colour should you have?

 We’re well into the colder season now and as the season change, so do the colours of winter wedding flowers and foliage – we start to see those beautiful autumnal shades of orange and reds that work beautifully in bridal flowers and wedding centrepieces.
 You don’t need to worry too much about your colour palette when picking your bridal flowers as any colours can work at any time of the year.
 For autumn and winter weddings, you have an opportunity to go for pops of colour from luxurious jewel, copper, berry tones, deep blues and purples to warming amber and oranges.
 We love these flashes of autumn warmth that come through wedding flowers at this time of year.

 Obviously, many flowers are season dependent, but you can’t go wrong with a classic rose.
 And the good news is that this beautiful flower works at any time of the year.